-Known as the “Whiskey” route, the Machame route is the most popular camping route on the mountain and usually takes 6 or 7 days.
-The Machame route has a high success rate in reaching the summit as climbers have the opportunity to climb high and sleep low, which helps with acclimatization.
-On Average about 85% of climbers reach the top.
+This route is also known as the ‘Whiskey’ route.
+It is the most popular camping route on Kilimanjaro, and it takes six to seven days to reach the summit.
+The Machame route has a high success rate in reaching the summit.
+About 85% of climbers successfully reach the summit because they climb high and sleep low, which helps with acclimatization.

-The Lemosho is considered to be the most beautiful route on Kilimanjaro.
-Lemosho Route is our favorite route because it offers a great balance of low traffic, scenic views and a high summit success rate, over 80%.
-Unlike the popular Machame route, which simply intersects the Shira Plateau, the Lemosho route crosses the entirety of the plain from west to east in a pleasant, relatively flat hike.
-It also offers great acclimatization as it takes more days to climb.
-Lemosho route takes between 7 and 10 days to climb.
+This route is known to be the most beautiful route on Kilimanjaro.
+It is our favorite route because it offers the perfect balance between low traffic, scenic views and high success rates (over 80%).
+This route, unlike the Machame route which just intersects the Shira Plateau, crosses the entirety of the plain from the west to the east in a pleasant, relatively flat hike.
+The acclimatization is also great because it takes 7 to 10 days to climb using this route.

-The Rongai route is the only route that approaches Kilimanjaro from the north, close to the Kenyan border.
-This route is one of the easiest routes up to Kilimanjaro’s summit and it joins with Marangu route at Kibo hut.
-The minimum number of days required for this route is six days, and seven days are recommended.
-Although the scenery is not as varied as the western routes, Rongai makes up for this by passing through true wilderness areas for days before joining the Marangu route.
-This route descends down the Marangu route.
-Rongai is a moderately difficult route, and is highly recommended, especially for those with less hiking experience.
+This is the only route that approaches Kilimanjaro from the North, close to the Kenyan border.
+It is one of the easiest routes on Kilimanjaro, and it joins with Marangu route at Kibo Hut.
+The minimum number of days required for this route is six days but seven days are recommended.
+The scenery on Rongai roué is not as varied as the western routes, but it makes up for it by passing through the true wilderness for days before reaching the Marangu route.
+It is a moderately difficult route and is highly recommended for people who have little or no hiking experience.

-The Umbwe route is offered as a five day minimum trek, though six days are recommended.
-The 5 day Umbwe route should only be attempted by those who are very experienced hikers and are confident in their ability to acclimatize.
-The summit can be reached via the Western Breach or Barafu camp.
-If the latter option is chosen the route joins the Machame route at Barranco camp, with its beautiful views, landscape and the exhilarating climb up the Barranco wall.
-The Western Breach route, via Arrow Glacier hut is much quieter, but also more challenging.
-Descent off the mountain is along the Mweka route which follows a steep ascent down to Barafu camp, where you may rest briefly before heading down through the ever changing scenery towards the Mweka huts and the route off the mountain.
+This route has a minimum of five days to trek, but six are recommended.
+The five-day route should only be used by very experienced hikers who are confident in their ability to acclimatize.
+The summit is reached through the Western Breach or Barafu Camp.
+If you choose Barafu camp, you will join the Machame route at Barranco camp.
+This route has beautiful views, stunning landscapes, and exciting climbs.
+The Western Breach route through Arrow glacier is quieter, but it is also more challenging.
+Going down the mountain from this route is through the Mweka route which follows a steep descent down to Barafu camp where climbers can rest briefly before going down an ever-changing scenery towards the Mweka Huts and the route off Kilimanjaro.

-The Shira route is another path that approaches Kilimanjaro from the west, and it is nearly identical to the Lemosho route.
-On the first day on the mountain, climbers begin their hike at 3500 m and spend their first night at the same elevation at Shira camp 1.
-Then, the route merges with the Lemosho route and follows the southern circuit route.
-It then joins the Machame route at Shira camp 2.
-The Shira route is one of the longest routes to the summit.
-The minimum number of days to complete the trek is 7 days.
+The Shira route approaches Kilimanjaro from the west and is almost identical to the Lemosho route.
+Climbers begin their hike at 3500m on the first day and spend their first night on the same elevation at Shira Camp 1.
+This route then joins the Lemosho route and follows the southern circuit route.
+At Shira Camp two, the route joins the Machame route.
+It is one of the longest routes to the summit, and it takes a minimum of seven days to complete the climb.